piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 as `HandlerInterface`, where each supported platform provides its own implementation responsible for translating mediasoup operations into native WebRTC primitives.
-That handler is responsible for much more than exposing a `RTCPeerConnection`, and It manages capability discovery, SDP negotiation, transport creation, RTP parameter translation, SCTP negotiation, transceiver lifecycle, statistics, ICE restarts and numerous platform-specific details that allow `mediasoup-client` to present a consistent programming model independently of the underlying runtime.
+That handler is responsible for much more than exposing a `RTCPeerConnection`.
+It manages capability discovery, SDP negotiation, transport creation, RTP parameter translation, SCTP negotiation, transceiver lifecycle, statistics, ICE restarts, and other platform-specific details that allow `mediasoup-client` to present a consistent programming model independently of the underlying runtime.
 Without that layer, every Node.js project would need to solve those problems independently.

 There is another reason why this gap remained relatively unexplored: server-side integrations traditionally rely on RTP transports, FFmpeg, GStreamer or similar pipelines.
-Those solutions are excellent whenever the goal is media ingestion, recording or transcoding, but they are considerably less suitable when the objective is to create a **real mediasoup participant** capable of exercising exactly the same logic implemented by browser clients, because they by-pass all the WebRTC media negotiation lifecycle logic.
+Those solutions are excellent whenever the goal is media ingestion, recording or transcoding, but they are less suitable when the objective is to reproduce the complete behaviour of a WebRTC client, because they bypass the client-side negotiation and media lifecycle managed by `mediasoup-client`.

 Automated integration tests are a perfect example: testing the complete lifecycle of producers, consumers, transports, DataChannels and media